 The A30 proved more economical than the Minor by about one quarter of one per cent.
 My father smiled triumphantly.

 Driving was different in the 1950s.
 Traffic cops in black uniforms, peaked caps and white gloves stood in the middle of busy intersections at rush hours, directing flow.
 Slowing down or stopping was indicated with an arm bent at right-angles out the driver's window.

 If a funeral procession approached, drivers of other cars took off their hats or pulled respectfully over to the roadside.

 I learned to drive in our little Austin, stalling at intersection after intersection, drifting scarily backwards as I tried to master hill starts with handbrake, turning my father's hair greyer as I attempted parallel parking.

 Alas, four years after my parents bought it a parked truck waiting outside my Dad's woolstore suffered handbrake failure, rolled backwards, and crushed our A30 against a lamppost.
 The insurance company (not the AA, I rush to add) sidestepped and delayed and finally agreed to fork out towards a new vehicle.
 Mum and Dad looked at their finances, took a deep breath, and made one of the most extravagant, daring purchases of their lives.
 They replaced our A30 with an A35.

-Reported by David Hill for our AA Directions Winter 2018 issue
+Reported by David Hill for our AA Directions Summer 2018 issue